pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 **MEGAHIT** produced a collection of output assemblies - one per sample - that can be used for the subsequent step of **metagenomic binning**.
 The output contains **contigs**, contiguous lengths of genomic sequences in which bases are known to a high degree of certainty.

-<comment-title>Scaffolds</comment-title>
+> <comment-title>Scaffolds</comment-title>
-Contrary to **MetaSPAdes**, **MEGAHIT** does not output **scaffolds**. **Scaffolds** are segments of genome sequence reconstructed fron contigs and gaps.
+> Contrary to **MetaSPAdes**, **MEGAHIT** does not output **scaffolds**. **Scaffolds** are segments of genome sequence reconstructed fron contigs and gaps.
 The gaps occur when reads from the two sequenced ends of at least one fragment overlap with other reads from two different contigs (as long as the arrangement is otherwise consistent with the contigs being adjacent).
 It is possible to estimate the number of bases between contigs based on fragment lengths.
-{:. comment}
+{: .comment}

 > <comment-title></comment-title>
 >